ni/nimble/packages/nimble-components/src/rich-text-editor/specs/README.md

 ### Angular integration

 An Angular directive will be created for both components.
+Input and accessor APIs will be created for the attributes and properties and output event emitters will be created for the events, similar to how it's done in other directives.
 The components will not have form association, so a `ControlValueAccessor` will not be created.

 ### Blazor integration